J0ngAh/pinescript-mcp-server/README.md

 If you experience connection issues with the UI server:

 1. Check your firewall settings
-2. Run the firewall exception script: `./allow-node-firewall.bat`
+2. Run the firewall exception script: `npm run firewall:allow`
 3. See the `ui-connect-guide.md` for detailed connection troubleshooting

 ## Batch Files Reference